JanMalch/ngx-material-table-mediator/projects/ngx-material-table-mediator/README.md

 # ngx-material-table-mediator

-This library provides a single abstract class `MatTableMediator`, which helps you manage a MatTable, MatSort and MatPaginator in your component.
+This library provides an abstract class `MatTableMediator`, which helps you manage a MatTable, MatSort and MatPaginator in your component.
+It also contains the `BasicTableMediator`, a simple implementation of `MatTableMediator`.

 ## Installation